vitobotta/hetzner-cloud-k3s/README.md

 - installs the Hetzner cloud controller manager so that you can provision load balancers for your services as soon as the cluster is ready
 - installs the Hetzner CSI driver so that you can provision persistent volumes using Hetzner's block storage
-- installs Rancher's system upgrade controller to make Kubernets upgrades super easy and really fast (more on this in the next section)
+- installs Rancher's system upgrade controller to make Kubernetes upgrades super easy and really fast (more on this in the next section)

 ### Idempotency